MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Server-Role-Upgradeability-Table.md

 ---
 title: Server Role Upgrade and Migration Matrix for Windows Server 2016
-description: "Shows which server roles can be upgraded or migrated to Windows Server 2016." ms.prod: windows-server ms.date: 10/05/2016 ms.technology: server-general
+description: Shows which server roles can be upgraded or migrated to Windows Server 2016. ms.prod: windows-server ms.date: 10/05/2016 ms.technology: server-general